 Help third graders understand how their words and actions impact others with an ongoing discussion of emotional bank accounts.
 We love the anchor chart from this third grade blogger.

 “Modeling and practice for sure,” says third grade teacher Cathy T. Third graders are increasingly developing their independence, but they still need modeling (and lots of it)!
 Plan to model, and model again during whole group, then be ready to step in with more modeling during centers or small-group work.

 Teaching third grade requires a sense of humor, both for yourself and your students.
 Poetry from Shel Silverstein and Jack Prelutsky hit right at third graders’ funny bones.
 Or try one of our third grade jokes to start the day.

-Here are ten tips for making working with parents the easiest part of your job.
+Here are ten tips that make working with parents the easiest part of your job.

-What are your top tips for teaching 3rd grade?
-Come in share in our WeAreTeachers HELPLINE group on Facebook.
+What are your top tips for teaching third grade?
+Come and share in our WeAreTeachers HELPLINE group on Facebook.

-Plus, your guide to the third grade classroom.
+Plus, check out this guide to the third grade classroom.